- Page Editor Overview

 Brick Actions Toolbar

-The Blueprint Outline toolbar includes two action buttons:
+The Mod Outline toolbar includes two action buttons:

 - Copy (Copy Icon): copies the selected brick.
-You can paste the brick into the same blueprint, or another blueprint
+You can paste the brick into the same mod, or another mod

 - Delete (Trashcan): deletes the selected brick